mxttwoods/ISM240ClassMaterial/README.md

 ## Summary

-This repo contains serveral beginner C# apps and scratch files that were used during my ISM240 Business Programming Class at UNCG.
+This repository contains serveral beginner C# applications and scratch files that were used during my ISM240 Business Programming class at UNCG.
-This class served as a introductory to C programming and was a great stepping stone in my career.
+This class served as a introductory to C programming and object-oriented languages.

 ### Built With